 “I should learn more of these annuities before I comment,” Mr. Bennet said evenly.
-He folded his hands upon his lap, a sign that indicated his displeasure.
-Needless to say, Mr. Wickham did not understand her father’s unconscious gesture.
+He folded his hands upon his lap, a sign indicating his displeasure.
+Obviously, Mr. Wickham did not understand her father’s unconscious gesture.

 Wickham cleared his throat in importance.
 “I do not pretend expertise in the matter, but I have learned much of government annuities of late.
 Over the years under King George’s rule, for example, we have seen stocks created by loans to Germany and Ireland before the union.
 Some of the annuities are called consols, or consolidated, from the stock having been informed by the consolidation of several debts of government.”

-Elizabeth scratched out notes of which she hoped her uncle could make sense.
+Elizabeth scratched out notes with a pencil of which she hoped her uncle could make sense.